-Glossitis is a problem in which the tongue is swollen and changes color, often making the surface of the tongue appear smooth.
+Glossitis is a problem in which the tongue is swollen and inflamed.
+This often makes the surface of the tongue appear smooth.
 Geographic tongue is a type of glossitis.

 Glossitis is often a symptom of other conditions, such as: